 INFO: For additional information, see Microsoft PowerShell documentation at https://docs.microsoft.com/powershell/.

 For client commands: If you want the user to review the output information in the PowerShell window, select the Display PowerShell window check box.

 For server commands: Specify the timeout period (in minutes) after which the Automation Server will finish inactive background jobs.

 TIP: If you want the job to run with no timeout, enter 0 (zero).

-Keep the Enable operation check box selected.
+Keep the Enable operation check box selected to enable the operation.
 Otherwise, the operation will be disabled.

-NOTE: To run an External Command operation, the PowerShell executable file (
+NOTE: To run External Command operations, the PowerShell executable file (

-powershell.exe) must exist in the folder specified in the PATH environment variable on the computer where the operation runs, i.e. on the client or on the server.
+powershell.exe) must exist in the folder specified in the PATH environment variable on the computer where the operations run, i.e. on the client or on the server.